 - Comfortable and well cushioned

-- Might be too wide for narrow feet
+- Might feel too wide in midfoot for some runners

 2. Brooks Dyad 11

 With neutral support, the Brooks ‘BioMoGo DNA’ cushioning adapts to your feet while you move, giving a soft feel and ensuring less shock when running or when walking on hard surfaces like concrete.

 This version of the shoe is a bit lighter than previous versions.
 It has more toe room for those with wide feet and for wearers who need to fit orthotics comfortably.

 - Comfort including extra space near the toes